matthew-ia/cayo/README.md

 renderCayos()
 ```

 It is indeed just that simple!
 But, a glaring question here may be: "where does `renderCayos` come from?
-It's not imported in the file?" **_Cayo magic_!** (Cayo adds an import for `renderCayos` in your entries as it processes your files.)
+It's not imported in the file?"
+The answer: _Cayo magic_!
+(Cayo adds an import for `renderCayos` in your entries as it processes your files.)

 As long as it is called in an entry, pages using that entry have its Cayos rendered.
 Calling `renderCayos` can be thought of as "render Cayos now", wherever it is in your entry's logic.